sherlyhu00/zhuowenzheng.github.io/index.md

 - Defined regional criterion including the 1000m-radius area centering on metro stations, malls and schools
 - Applied principles in counting from hemacytometry to the marginal data-set point

+**SAIC Foundation Tongji Joint Intelligent Driving Project Research Team**
+Research Assistant
+Feb 2022 - present
+- Responsible for high-precision semantic segmentation research on road surface features such as lane lines and zebra crossings;
+- Combining the latest work and research in the field to improve the model, propose and verify a suitable detection and segmentation scheme.

 ### University of California, Irvine
 Research Intern, Remote,
 Mar 2022 - present
- - Conduct experiments in improving algorithms of Textual Entailment.
+ - Conduct experiments in improving algorithms of Textual Entailment;
  - Research on refining and improving BERT model to achieve better performance.

 ## Professional Experience